Kraken notebook: Nathan Bastian, Morgan Geekie among young forwards vying for bottom two lines

 Line combinations

-Friday’s lines were for the most part the same as Thursday’s, and a good indication of what Saturday’s scrimmage will look like.
+Friday’s lines were for the most part the same as Thursday, and a good indication of what Saturday’s scrimmage will look like.

 The only change in the second session was Kole Lind skating with Luke Henman and Brent Gates.